jgkwak/learning-library/workshops/general/02 - Audit: Object Storage & Audit.md

 ## Pre-Requisites

-- Oracle Cloud Infrastructure account credentials (User, Password, Tenant, and Compartment)
+- Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)

-**Before You Begin**

-- We recommend using Chrome or Edge as the broswer.
-Also set your browser zoom to 80%

-**Note:** OCI UI is being updated thus some screenshots in the instructions might be different than actual UI

-Ensure you have below information available:
+- To sign in to the Console, you need the following:

-- Tenant, User name, Password, and compartment name
+  -  Tenant, User name and Password
+  -  URL for the Console: [https://console.us-phoenix-1.oraclecloud.com/](https://console.us-phoenix-1.oraclecloud.com/)
+  -  Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11

 ## Practice-1: Sign in to OCI Console and Create Object Storage Bucket